 – Attach 4 nylon lines to fan

-– Join to roof above with single line
+– Join to roof above with the single line

 – Enjoy the peace and quiet!

-Many of the temperature related topics were discussed in airflow above, but this is a pointer that needs mentioning:.
-Controversial like always, we decided that what we read in Rosenthals and others books was a load of shit regarding temperature.
+Many of the temperature-related topics were discussed in airflow above, but this is a pointer that needs mentioning: Controversial like always, we decided that what we read in Rosenthals and other books was a load of shit regarding temperature.
 Growers found cultivating marijuana strains at suggested temperatures of 25c -27c achieved hemp quality ganja which was a shit smoke.

-The same strains grown at 35c – 37c were rocket fuel and physically blew your socks off.
-Maybe it was the particular strain, but we will advise you as time goes on as professional growers give me information on this topic.
-Here are some tips on tailoring the fertilizer mix to the particular stage of a plant’s development….
+The same strains grew at 35c – 37c was rocket fuel and physically blew your socks off.
+Maybe it was a particular strain, but we will advise you as time goes on as professional growers give me information on this topic.
+Here are some tips on tailoring the fertilizer mix to the particular stage of a plant’s development…

 Stage Cutting Early Vegetative Rapid Vegetative